 Like any other form of training, heavy strength training needs to be progressed slowly and methodically.
 It would be ill-advised to start lifting heavy weights at the onset of a new program.
 However, athletes that have been completing three sets of twenty repetitions with the same weight year-after-year should consider progressing towards heavier loads and lower repetitions.

-How heavy is heavy enough?, How many sets and reps should I do?, and How strong is strong enough? are all good questions that will be addressed more completely in a future article.
-However, as a general guideline, athletes should begin a program by lifting multiple sets of around 8-15 repetitions in the off-season, progressing the weights to sets of only 3-4 reps over weeks or months as the competitive season approaches.
+How heavy is heavy enough?
+How many sets and reps should I do?
+How strong is strong enough?
+As a general guideline, athletes should begin a program by lifting multiple sets of around 8-15 repetitions in the off-season, progressing the weights to sets of only 3-4 reps over weeks or months as the competitive season approaches.
 The number of sets and reps will depend on several factors, including, but not limited to, the athlete’s response to the training program and their place in the overall season (off-season, pre-season, or in-season).
 The goal is to not be as strong as an elite powerlifter, but to be as strong as possible without interfering with key sport-specific metrics.

 Error #3: Avoiding power exercises

 Even more than heavy lifting, power training—which includes jumping, plyometrics, and explosive weight lifting—is likely the least understood but most essential training component of a strength training program for endurance athletes.
 Like heavy lifting, training to be more explosive seems counterintuitive to success within the context of endurance competition.
 However, especially for runners, power training increases tendon stiffness, which allows for greater storage and release of elastic energy.
 This means that for every step, the best runners have more efficient tendons, and can therefore use less muscular effort on the run.
 It is not uncommon to see a runner’s VO2max—a measure of aerobic power—go down as they age, even though their running times are improving.
 Despite age-related declines in aerobic output, the athlete can still improve performance by increasing efficiency of the muscles, tendons, and connective tissues in the body with the implementation of smart training methods.